 Basis of accounting refers to when revenues and expenses are recognized in the accounts and reported in the financial statements.
 Basis of accounting relates to the timing of the measurements made.
 The accounting policies of the Corporation conform to accounting policies generally accepted in the United States of America.
-For financial statement presentation purposes, the Corporation utilizes the accrual basis of accounting.
-Under this method of accounting, revenues are recognized when they are earned.
+For financial statement presentation purposes, the Corporation utilizes the accrual basis of accounting, revenues are recognized when they are earned.
 Expenses are recognized under the accrual basis of accounting when the liability is incurred.